misodope/misoauto/README.md

 After modifying any schemas or models in `prisma` you must run a migration: `pnpm prisa-migrate --name title_of_migration`

 When successfully migrated run `pnpm prisma-generate` to re-generate the types for `PrismaClient`

+### Working with Vercel and Vercel Serverless Functions

+Serverless function configuration matters.

+For free plans:
+Max Execution Time: 10 seconds
+Max Memory: 1028mb or 1gb

+For pro plans:
+Max Execution Time: 60 seconds
+Max Memory: 1028mb or 1gb

+More intensive processes may require more memory, so adjust as necessary.